stellar-sites/sca/pages/tuition/README.md

 ---
 # Tuition & Fees: 2019-2020

-::: tip Reduced Tuition Coming Soon!
+::: tip Reduced Tuition Are Here!
-  New <b>lower</b> tuition rates will be announced shortly, please check back for details!
+  New <b>lower</b> tuition rates have just been announced, please see below for details!
 :::